 University of Georgia

-Poultry producers around the world are all too familiar with infectious bronchitis, a highly contagious viral disease of chickens caused by a coronavirus.
-Although traditionally thought of as an upper-respiratory disease, some infectious bronchitis virus (IBV) strains can infect the kidneys and cause nephritis or lead to decreased egg production and quality if they infect the oviducts of hens.
+Although infectious bronchitis is traditionally thought of as an upper-respiratory disease, some strains of the virus can cause inflammation of the kidneys or decreased egg production and quality if they infect the oviducts of hens.

 The best strategy for IBV control is the use of live, attenuated vaccines in broilers coupled with a combination of live followed by killed vaccines in breeders and layers.
 However — as many producers also know — complete protection is difficult to establish because different IBV types don’t cross protect.